 Capacity for international train paths (including the Swedish path) is applied for in the internet-based tool "Path Coordination System" (PCS), http://pcs.rne.eu/.
+PCS is a web application RNE provides for Infrastructure Managers (IMs), Allocation Bodies (ABs), Rail Freight Corridors (RFCs), Railway Undertakings (RUs) and traffic organiser.
+PCS handles the communication and coordination of applications for international train paths.
+Access to PCS is free of charge.

-Contact the Swedish Transport Administration OSS to gain access to the tool.
-For contact details, see Annex 1 A. Services linked to the international train path is applied for in the national application system on the Swedish Transport Administration's website.
+All international traffic shall be applied for via PCS.
+Late path requests and ad hoc applications for capacity on the Swedish part of an international train path can be applied for in the national application system on the Swedish Transport Administration's website.
+Services linked to the international train path is applied for in the national application system on the Swedish Transport Administration's website.